“Do your little bit of good where you are; it’s those little bits of good put together that overwhelm the world.” Desmond Tutu

 “There is no greatness where there is not simplicity, goodness, and truth.”
 Leo tolstoy

 “Everybody’s got the seam of goodness in them, Kit,” said Grandpa.
 “Just a matter of whether it can be found and brought out into the light.”
 David Almond

 All of the praise was deserving for this individual, and I agreed wholeheartedly with the discussion.
 Then came the crucial point of contention for me.
-The person doing all of the praise, began stating that although the woman was young, she had likely done more in her life, than a person of eighty or ninety.
-Her accomplishments were tremendous and her recognition was renown.
-On that I would agree, but it wasn’t necessary to compare her life, with any other life.
-Compliments without comparisons is vitally significant.
+The person doing all of the praise began stating that although the woman was young, she had likely done more in her life, than a person of eighty or ninety.
+Her accomplishments were tremendous and her recognition was renowned.
+On that, I would agree, but it wasn’t necessary to compare her life, with any other life.
+Compliments without comparisons are vitally significant.

 Where I am going with this, is to the point that so many ordinary lives are actually extraordinary.
 Their lives perhaps go unnoticed, but God and the ones who love them are conscious of the gift.
 Their contributions probably also appear diminished, when compared to those individuals who make the news.

 I do not want to appear comparative as the person I am writing about.
 There are many people who deserve praise and eulogies perhaps even before they die.
 Those who are in the limelight certainly deserve the honor for their great works.
 We just can’t forget those who are in the shadows but also do great work, which is seen only by a few.